-Dwarf Fig (Ficus carica)
+1. Dwarf Fig (Ficus carica)

 Make sure you choose a dwarf fig tree marked “self-fertile” if you want it to produce fruit.
 Fig trees like lots of natural light, so place them somewhere where they will get 7 hours of full sun per day.
 If leaves turn yellow it is not a sign of too much sun, but of overwatering.

-Olive (Olea europaea)
+2. Olive (Olea europaea)

 Olives are very hardy and can live for up to a thousand years!
 Your container-grown olive probably won’t live quite that long, but it can thrive happily for many years.

-Japanese Maple (Acer palmatum)
+3. Japanese Maple (Acer palmatum)

 Choose a dwarf variety, place it somewhere away from wind and intense sunlight, and prune any dead branches as they appear.

-Bay (Laurus nobilis)
+4. Bay (Laurus nobilis)

 Bay trees are aesthetically pleasing as they produce small yellow flowers in spring, purple berries in the fall, and can be pruned into topiaries.
 Use the sweet, earthy, flavorful leaves to amp up soups and other recipes.

 Fertilize in the spring and water regularly and deeply, letting soil dry out somewhat between watering.
 Add a layer of pebbles to the top of the soil to deter hungry squirrels from digging up the roots.

-Dwarf varieties of fir, cypress, hemlock, spruce, juniper, and pine are great for growing in pots as they are very low maintenance, come in many different colors, shapes, and textures, and they are very slow growing, which means they can live in the same pot for up to 5 years.
+Dwarf varieties of fir, cypress, hemlock, spruce, juniper, and pine are great as potted trees.
+They are very low maintenance, come in many different colors, shapes, and textures, and they are very slow-growing, which means they can live in the same pot for up to 5 years.